chithra-bhat/udemy-bigdata-with-spark/README.md

 Follow these steps to set up your environment and start running Spark code:

 1. Clone the Repository

-To begin, clone the repository to your local machine using SSH:
+To begin, clone this repository to your local machine using SSH:

 ```
 git clone git@github.com:chithra-bhat/udemy-bigdata-with-spark.git